dlinds/React-Travel/README.md

 # About the Application
 This is a React Travel application build to call an API and show destinations and reviews for those destinations.
-To view the repository for the API, please navigate [here](https://github.com/dlinds/Travel.Solution).
+To view, download, and run the repository for the API, please navigate [here](https://github.com/dlinds/Travel.Solution).

-## Viewing this application
-This application is published to Github Pages.
-To view, please browse [here](https://dlinds.github.io/travel-react)

 # Getting Started with Create React App